sourcegraph/sourcegraph-public-snapshot/doc/code_search/how-to/search-jobs.md

 ## Enable Search Jobs

-To enable Search Jobs you need to configure a managed object storage service to store the results of your search jobs and then enable the feature in the site administration.
+To enable Search Jobs, you need to configure a managed object storage service to store the results of your search jobs and then enable the feature in the site administration.

 ### Storing search results